Who was the Inspiration behind Indiana Jones?

 However, it is intriguing to note that there is debate as to who was the inspiration behind the Indiana Jones character.
 A documentary being shown in the UK, (channel five – 9pm), hopes to shed some light on this.
 Two protagonists are put forward as the main inspiration behind Steven Spielberg’s character, Roy Chapman Andrews and Otto Rahn.

-The picture shows Roy Chapman Andrews in the late 1920s.
+Roy Chapman Andrews was Instrumental in the Discovery of Protoceratops

 Roy Chapman Andrews was a naturalist, explorer and writer.
 He worked for the American Museum of Natural History (AMNH) , undertaking expeditions on the museum’s behalf to Alaska, Japan and Central Asia.
 He led the first expedition from the AMNH to the Gobi desert of Mongolia and participated in further expeditions to this remote area helping to discover the first evidence of dinosaur nests and to unearth new fossils of many prehistoric mammals as well as Protoceratops, Oviraptor and Velociraptor.